colah/ByronTrialNotes/daily-notes/day18.md

   * Close view of shelf lower down
 * Solvent, two bottles of acetone, one with a label used.
   * Yes.
-* What is the bottle with alphachem label on it?
+* What is the bottle with alphachem label on it? (label at top says tetrahydrofuran)
   * Alphachem is a chemical company.
 * (next photo)
   * A container of methyl hydrate.